 Effective January 14, 2015, the Company entered into a Revolving Credit Agreement with a financial institution that provided maximum borrowing under a revolving loan commitment of up to \$2 million, bearing an interest rate of 2% plus prime rate as published by the Wall Street Journal.
 Effective July 3, 2020, the Company renewed the line of credit with the financial institution through May 31, 2021 that provided maximum borrowing under a revolving loan commitment of up to \$5 million.
 In May 2021 the maturity date was extended to June 30, 2021 and then further extended to July 31, 2021.
 The line was then renewed on July 21, 2021 with an expanded credit limit of \$8 million, a new maturity date of June 30, 2023 and an amended per annum interest rate of the greater of 2.25% plus prime rate as published by the Wall Street Journal or 5.50%.
-As of June 30, 2022 and December 31, 2021, the Company has \$5.0 million and \$348 thousand, respectively, due on its line of credit with a \$3 million letter of credit issued against the line of credit, which results in remaining availability of \$0 and \$4.7 million, respectively.
-The line of credit contains covenants regarding certain financial statement amounts and ratios of the Company.
-The Company received waivers for its financial statement covenants for the period ended June 30, 2022 and December 31, 2021.
+The line of credit was repaid at the closing of the Business Combination.